hotdaamn/asuswrt-merlin-wiki/How-to-Direct-Traffic-over-VPN-and-Drop-connections-if-VPN-goes-down.md

 At this point all traffic should stop working on the VPN but traffic will still work on the non VPN devices.
 If that worked then turn the VPN back on.
 The selected VPN devices should now be back up and running :)
 You should also notice that the traffic passing via your ISP never got affected.

+## VPN or Local ISP batch file for Windows ##

+I have created a batch file for windows that you can switch from VPN to Local ISP on the fly without rebooting your pc.
+This script works with win7 and win8

+Simply copy and paste the script below to notepad and save it as VPN.bat in your documents folder. right click on VPN.bat and create a shortcut. now right click on the shortcut and click on properties then advance and enable run as admin.
+Move the shortcut to your desktop.

+Note: change "Ethernet" to whatever name you have given to your network card.
+You can find out the name in Control Panel\Network and Internet\Network Connections take a look at the adapter name that your computer is using.
+Also use IP address that corresponds to the IP range you created for your VPN Scripts.

+    @echo off
+    echo Choose:
+    echo [A] VPN
+    echo [B] Local ISP
+    echo.

+    :choice
+    SET /P C=[A,B]?
+    for %%? in (A) do if /I "%C%"=="%%?" goto A for %%? in (B) do if /I "%C%"=="%%?" goto B goto choice

+    :A
+    @echo off
+    netsh interface ip set address name = "Ethernet" source = static addr = 192.168.1.99 mask = 255.255.255.0 gateway = 192.168.1.1
+    netsh interface ipv4 add dnsserver "Ethernet" address=192.168.1.1 index=1
+    goto end

+    :B
+    @ECHO OFF
+    netsh int ip set address name = "Ethernet" source = dhcp netsh int ip set dns name = "Ethernet" source = dhcp

+    ipconfig /renew Ethernet

+    goto end
+    :end

+When you run the batch file you will be prompted A:VPN or B:Local ISP

+It all seems hard but its easier then you think :)

 Enjoy!